Director of Exceptional Students and Educational Interventions

 Coordinator of Exceptional Students and

-Amanda Morris serves the South Euclid Lyndhurst Schools as the Coordinator of Exceptional Students and Educational Interventions for grades Pre-K – 12.
+Amanda Morris serves the South Euclid Lyndhurst Schools as the Coordinator of Exceptional Students and Educational Interventions.
 Her role requires assisting identified exceptional students and those at-risk for needing additional instructional supports.
 She is responsible for coordinating programs, supporting new and existing education initiatives, determining interventions, and providing best practices professional development for staff working with exceptional students.

 Amanda joined the South Euclid Lyndhurst Schools in August 2014 as the school psychologist for Greenview Campus.
 Prior to her joining South Euclid Lyndhurst Schools she was a school psychologist working with students in grades K -12.
 Amanda received her Bachelor of Arts degree in Psychology and Spanish from Washington and Jefferson College, her Educational Specialist degree from Kent State University and her Administrative License from Ashland University.
 Amanda is looking forward to continuing to support the South Euclid Lyndhurst Schools’ students, families, and professionals in a new role.